-“I’m not talking about gold or diamonds or rare earth elements or carbon, air, water.
+“I’m not talking about gold or diamonds or rare-earth elements or carbon, air, water.
 I’m talking about souls.
 Yes, souls.
-There’s something about the way the Earth is wired such that only ninety billion souls are allowed to exist.
+There’s something about how the Earth is wired such that only ninety billion souls are allowed to exist.
 Ever.
-Like there’s some sort of dislocate between time and souls.
-Eternity is written into the human equation and we ignore this at our peril.
-And by souls I mean neurons, the ability to process, to share information.
+Like there’s some dislocation between time and souls.
+Eternity is written into the human equation, and we ignore this at our peril.
+And by souls, I mean neurons, the ability to process, to share information.

 Asalah has fallen off the shot entirely while the sounds of vomiting can be heard.
 Asalah is on her side, naked on the carpet of her room, in front of her devoted laptop.
 Her knees are drawn in.
 Her forearms wrapped around her shins.
 Her fingers balled into fists.
 Her toes curled in like claws.
 There is a watery puddle of puke in front of her, dangerously close to the laptop.